 “If we cannot win the farmers’ trust, they will not change their practices.”

 Smallholder farmers are scared and feel like they don’t have a voice.
 The parts of the value chain in food production are controlled by just five or seven companies, says Jakhar.

 Monoculture farming destroys biodiversity

-Jakhar asks why there is no research being conducted on intercropping, so that small farmers can to feed themselves with nutritious requirements.
+Jakhar asks why there is no research being conducted on intercropping, so that small farmers are able to feed themselves a diet meeting their nutritious requirements.
 According to him, industrialization is supporting monoculture farming systems that are destroying biodiversity.

 “We need to look at local communities producing for themselves, rather then producing for places across oceans and continents.”